0xMukesh/solidity-quickstart/blog.md

 runMain();
 ```

-I have added a new `runMain` function which would catch errors while deploying
+I have added a new `runMain` function that would catch errors while deploying

 Now let's run it using `npx hardhat run scripts/run.js` command